-Since 1984, the first week full in May has been recognized as National Travel and Tourism Week when cities and towns across the nation celebrate tourism’s positive impact on their communities.
-The US Travel Association provides tools, logos, talking points and reports to help communicate the Power of Travel in your community.
-In addition, new this year is an overview webinar to provide all the information you need to celebrate tourism week.
+The first full week in May is always National Travel and Tourism Week, a time when cities and towns across the nation celebrate tourism’s positive impact on their communities.
+The U.S. Travel Association provides a toolkit to help you join in the celebration and spread the word in your community.

 Project: Time Off – US Travel Association

 The U.S. Travel Association’s “Project: Time Off” campaign aims to shift cultural perceptions about using vacation time from frivolous to essential in strengthening families and improving personal health.
 Learn more about this powerful campaign and how you can integrate Project: Time Off into your marketing efforts.